-David Rodda noted that from 1984, the number of quality rental units decreased as the demand for higher quality housing increased.
+In 1984, David Rodda noted that the number of quality rental units decreased as the demand for higher quality housing increased.

-David Rodda noted that until 1991, the number of quality rental units decreased as the demand for higher quality housing increased.
+In 1991, David Rodda noted that the number of quality rental units decreased as the demand for higher quality housing increased.

-A 1996 technical report found that teachers with students who frequently relocate due to financial challenges, such as eviction or rent increases, had to slow instructional pacing and provide more review to accommodate learning variations.
+In 1996, a technical report found that teachers with students who frequently moved had to slow down instruction and increase review to accommodate variations in student learning.

-In the November 2007 issue of Atlantic Monthly, Virginia Postrel reported on a study by Harvard economists Edward Glaeser and Kristina Tobio about the cost of obtaining the "right to build" in different U.S. cities.
-According to the study, the cost of obtaining the "right to build" adds approximately $600,000 to the cost of each new house built in San Francisco.
+In November 2007, an article in Atlantic Monthly, referencing a study by Harvard economists Edward Glaeser and Kristina Tobio, reported that the "right to build" (planning permission, red tape, bureaucracy, etc.) added approximately $600,000 to the cost of each new house built in San Francisco.

-In 2011, Hamburg, Germany, reached an agreement with private developers to construct 3500 new housing units per year, with 30% reserved for low and middle-income households.
-The city government provided city-owned land and acquired privately owned land, while also modifying urban planning regulations.
+In 2011, developers in Hamburg, Germany, agreed to build 3500 new housing units per year, with 30% reserved for low and middle income households.
+The city government supported this by providing city-owned land and acquiring private land.

 In 2013, The American Journal of Public Health recognized homelessness as a public health issue.
-A survey conducted in 2013 identified a lack of affordable housing as the primary cause of homelessness among families with children and unaccompanied individuals.
+A survey identified a lack of affordable housing as the primary cause of homelessness among families with children and unaccompanied individuals.

-In 2014, Berlin established the Alliance for Housing Construction, bringing together the local government, private landlords, and public utility landlords to make rental units more affordable.
-Public utility landlords agreed to build 3000 new dwellings each year, with some provided as "non-serviced rents," while private landlords agreed to construct 6000 units each year, also with a portion as "non-serviced rents."
+In 2014, Berlin established the Alliance for Housing Construction, bringing together local government, private landlords, and public utility landlords to make rental units more affordable.
+Public utility landlords agreed to build 3000 new dwellings each year, and private landlords agreed to construct 6000 units each year, with a portion offered as "non-serviced rents."

-In 2017, 44 percent of adults who used shelter at some point had a disability.
+In 2017, 44 percent of all adults who used shelter at some point had a disability.

-Until 2018, in Los Angeles, an affordable housing development required a "letter of acknowledgement" from the city councilperson in whose district it would be constructed, allowing council members to block projects without reason.
+Until 2018, in Los Angeles, an affordable housing development required a "letter of acknowledgement" from the city councilperson, allowing council members to block developments without providing a reason.

-In September 2019, the Council of Economic Advisers published "The State of Homelessness in America" report, which found that over half a million people experience homelessness on a single night in the United States.
+In September 2019, the Council of Economic Advisers published "The State of Homelessness in America" report, which found that over half a million people go homeless on a single night in the United States.

-In 2019, the Federal Government, primarily through HUD, provided significant funding to communities for homeless assistance programs, totaling $2.6 billion via the Continuum of Care (CoC) and Emergency Solution Grant programs.
-The VA contributed $1.8 billion for programs serving homeless veterans.
-Other sources included the U.S. Departments of Health and Human Services, Education, and Labor, along with state and local governments and private philanthropy.
+In 2019, the Federal Government, primarily through the Department of Housing and Urban Development (HUD) and the U.S. Department of Veterans Affairs (VA), provided significant funding to communities for homeless assistance programs.
+HUD contributed $2.6 billion via the Continuum of Care (CoC) and Emergency Solution Grant programs, while the VA provided $1.8 billion for programs serving homeless veterans.
+Other federal, state, and local entities, along with private philanthropy, also contributed substantial funding.

-In 2019, the Trump Administration reformed the Housing First approach, which provides competitive funding to CoCs.
-While maintaining a commitment to providing housing with no preconditions, the 2019 Notice of Funding Availability allowed communities flexibility to impose service participation requirements for participants after they have been stabilized in housing, helping homeless individuals become self-sufficient through employment and income.
+In 2019, the Trump Administration reformed the Housing First approach by allowing communities flexibility to impose service participation requirements for participants after they have been stabilized in housing, while maintaining a commitment to providing housing with no preconditions.

 In 2021, former President Joe Biden launched the Emergency Housing Vouchers program (EVH) as part of the American Rescue Plan Act to assist Americans experiencing domestic violence, homelessness, and human trafficking.